-Congo's Kabila meets allies ahead of presidential candidate deadline
+Congo ruling coalition's presidential candidate to be announced 'in the coming hours'

 As Tshisekdi drove to the headquarters, clashes briefly broke out between supporters of his, who threw rocks, and police officers, who riposted with volleys of teargas, witnesses said.

+Tryphon Kin-Kiey, a Kabila ally who founded a political party called “Kabila Desire”, also submitted his candidacy on Tuesday as an independent, a move that was quickly disavowed by members of his political coalition.

-Reporting by Patient Ligodi and Benoit Nyemba; Writing by Aaron Ross; Editing by Tim Cocks and David Stamp
+Reporting by Patient Ligodi and Benoit Nyemba; Writing by Aaron Ross; Editing by Tim Cocks and Angus MacSwan